 WDGC’s Incentives Consulting Practice was established in 2009 to complete our menu of corporate Site Selection services.
-Although incentives should never “drive” the location decision, these cost offsets can be instrumental toward the short- and long-term success of a project.
+Although business incentives should never “drive” the location decision, these cost offsets can be instrumental toward the short- and long-term success of a project.

 Potential Economic Development Incentives include: